Preview: Alpine Miniatures come out fighting with two new figures from the 761st in 35th scale.

 Soldiers from Dog Company of the 761st Tank Battalion check equipment before leaving England for combat in France in the fall of 1944.
 You can see these tankers wearing much the same gear in these photos as our figures in the preview...

 Normally Alpine Miniatures provide a resin figure set with a choice of two heads for the modeller to change the look or feel of the scene.
 This time, Alpine's Taesung Harmms has innovated smartly with something different.
-Each of these figures can bus made as an SS or a Heer tanker with the simple change of the supplied head gear.
+Each of these figures can bus made as an SS or a Heer tanker with the simple change of the supplied head gear.The figures: Two new figures from the US 761st TB "Come Out Fighting" in 35th scale.

-Alpine Miniatures are well known for being a pioneer in the inducstry for having two heads with the same figure.
+Alpine Miniatures are well known for being a pioneer in the industry for having two heads with the same figure.
 Last month, we saw an adaptation in that theme, with the choice of two DIFFERENT heads this time, one a tanker in the SS and another of the Heer.

 This month, we look at two tanks from the 761st Tank Battalion, the switch up this time is that there is a choice this time of making the two figures, but either as caucasian males or African american males, one of both, or whatever you would like.

-We will look at them both now, with the single figures, and the n the set of two figures together
+We will look at them both now, with the single figures, and then the set of two figures together

 US Tank Crew 761st TB #1